lilalunex/casino-simulation/README.md

 [ ] Make all options chooseable in the CLI

-[X] Write possibilities in help

-[X] Random Event: A visitor comes and plays with 1.000.000 EUR

-[X] User can type in how many days to simulate

-[X] Simulate until (maybe) a new digit is appended.

-[X] Print stats of each day

 [ ] On Game Over show the stats of the day

 [ ] Improve code

 [ ] Write Tests

-[X] Player will stop playing after some games and not until he/her runs out of money

 [ ] detailed statistics for played games